Touched by an Angel: Awards

-Email controversy

-A 1999 variation of the "Madalyn Murray O'Hair petition" urban legend, which claims to seek a ban on religious programming, mentioned the show and appeared via e-mail chains despite O'Hair being deceased since 1995 and her original actual religious programming petition to the FCC being rejected in 1975.

 In popular culture

 Maria Bamford imitated Monica on the track "Touched by an Angel" on her Burning Tours album.

 It was also spoofed on MadTV as "Touched by an Atheist" on an episode guest starring comedian George Carlin.

 It was also spoofed on the Family Guy episode "Ready, Willing and Disabled".

-Weird Al Yankovic's take of Eminem's "Lose Yourself" called "Couch Potato" changed the title to Touched by an Uncle.
+Weird Al Yankovic's take on Eminem's "Lose Yourself", called "Couch Potato", changed the title to Touched by an Uncle.

 It was parodied in the Birdgirl episode "Thirdgirl".

 In other media

 A book on the series, Touched by an Angel, was published by Zondervan in November 1997.
-Written by Williams and Robin Sheets, it contains background information on some of the stories featured, series production information, basic details on the first fifty episodes and profiles of Downey, Reese and Dye.
+Written by Williamson and Robin Sheets, it contains background information on some of the stories featured, series production information, basic details on the first fifty episodes and profiles of Downey, Reese and Dye.
 It also has short story versions of four episodes: "Interview with an Angel", "There, but for the Grace of God", "An Unexpected Snow" and "Jacob's Ladder".
 A second book, In the Words of Angels: Twenty Inspiring Stories from Touched by an Angel, was published by Fireside Books on August 28, 2001.
-Also written by Williams, it collects twenty short stories based on episodes from the series.
+Also written by Williamson, it collects twenty short stories based on episodes from the series.

 An audio soundtrack, Touched by an Angel: The Album, was released on November 3, 1998.
 The 15-track CD includes a full-length version of the series theme song, "Walk with You", performed by Della Reese and songs by Céline Dion, Shawn Colvin, Bob Dylan, Faith Hill, Martina McBride, Amy Grant, Jaci Velasquez, The Kinleys, Wynonna and Amanda Marshall.
 The soundtrack went platinum.
 A second album, Touched by an Angel: Christmas Album, was released on November 9, 1999, with 13 tracks of Christmas music.
 In addition to having tracks performed by Reese and Downey, it features songs from Randy Travis, Keb' Mo', Charlotte Church, Kirk Franklin, Collin Raye, Amy Grant and Donna Summer.
 Both albums were released by Sony Music Entertainment, the successor to the former record division of CBS.